Change pharmacy ownership (not involving relocation)

 - a certified copy of the deceased approved pharmacist death certificate; and

 Some additional forms may be required depending on the circumstances.

 Claiming for PBS medicinesThe Commonwealth will reimburse approved suppliers for PBS medicines supplied to Australian residents and eligible overseas visitors.

-Once recommended or approved by the Department of Health, to set up online PBS claiming with Service Australia, the forms below should be completed, including the Pharmacy Approval Number issued, and emailed to Services Australia at the address on each form.
-(Please do not email these forms to the Department of Health.)
+Once recommended or approved by the Department of Health and Aged Care, to set up online PBS claiming with Service Australia, the PRODA set-up and form below should be completed, including the pharmacy approval number issued, and the form emailed to Services Australia at the address on the form.
+(Please do not email this form to the Department of Health and Aged Care.)